 - Whole grains like brown rice and oatmeal.

-Magnesium causes a calming effect on your body including arteries and veins which will help prevent them from constricting which can raise blood pressure.
+Magnesium causes a calming effect on the body including arteries and veins which will help prevent them from constricting.

 The Top 5 Foods High In Magnesium: